litexlang/litex-official-documents/Examples/Hilbert_geometry_axioms_formalization.md

 # TODO: The user can add relationships between $between, $point_left_to_point_on_one_line, $point_left_point_on_one_line, by himself.

-# Tip: There are 2 builtin keywords for commutative properties: $commutative_prop and $commutative_fn.
-The verifier will automatically prove a given commutatively if commutative property is true.

 # 2. If a segment AB is congruent to the segment A′B′ and also to the segment A″B″, then the segment A′B′ is congruent to the segment A″B″; that is, if AB ≅ A′B′ and AB ≅ A″B″, then A′B′ ≅ A″B″.